Flying Scotsman steam sets off fire alarm

 - Football urged to tackle plastics use

-Commuters were initially left perplexed after hearing warnings of disruption.
+Commuters were initially left perplexed after hearing warnings of disruption from rail operator Southeastern.

-Southeastern tweeted: "Due to a fire alarm at #LondonVictoria the station is currently being evacuated.
-Please expect disruption to services to/from this station.
-More info to follow."

-But Claire Brighton tweeted: "No idea yet they are just saying 'due to an emergency'."

 Southeastern later posted an update which said: "The cause of the fire alarm at Victoria has been found (the steam train there set them off).
 The station will re open shortly and trains will commence running."